 Of course, for a few organisations this will be quite overwhelming as it will mean they now have to change their approach but for a portion of companies the change won’t be as drastic as they have been ahead of the game with investing and measuring SDGs and implementing methods to reduce pollution.

 The TCDF and whole government have expressed that the mandatory line is key to accelerate progress on sustainability and becoming net-zero, as a voluntary approach would not produce the results that local areas, organisations and the whole UK need to be reaching.
 In order to achieve the net-zero goal as an organisation, the UK government have clearly stated that a coordinated and mandatory approach is essential.

-What can organisations do to produce these climate reports, identify and reduce high-risk pollution issues?
+What can organisations do to produce these climate disclosure reports, and then identify and reduce high-risk pollution issues?